 • they are aware of where their strengths and weaknesses lie;

-• they are able to cope with failure as they see it as a learning curve.
+• they can cope with failure as they see it as a learning curve.

-People that are not self-motivated are therefore in stark contrast to the characteristics mentioned above.
+People who are not self-motivated are therefore in stark contrast to the characteristics mentioned above.

 Should you “motivate people to achieve something” or “provide opportunities for people to become motivated”?

 When the culture in a team is to “motivate people to achieve something”, there is normally a reward of some sort.
-Often money is used as a means of motivation.
+Money is often used as a means of motivation.
 Teams like this are given work items to be delivered by a certain date and there is little flexibility on time, cost, and scope variables.
 There is a backlog of requirements that grows, resulting in other work items not getting delivered on time.
-Management focuses on keeping everyone fully occupied all the time but that runs the risk of burn-out due to excessive workloads.
+Management focuses on keeping everyone fully occupied all the time, but that runs the risk of burnout due to excessive workloads.
 It gives employees a reason to leave.
 Senior managers need to step in and take over as they think they can do a better job.

 It is easy to become inundated with the information out there on how to become a motivated person or how to motivate your team.
 Books that I have found helpful (and books I recommend all my senior managers read and encourage others in the organization to read) are: